 LuciadRIA was released in 2012 with a 2D map based on a HTML5 Canvas.
-In 2016, the WebGL-based hybrid 2D/3D map was introduced, leveraging WebGL support in most browsers.
+In 2016, a 2D/3D map was introduced that takes advantage of the hardware acceleration available in most browsers.

-Moving forward, our focus will lie solely on WebGLMap.
-WebGLMap offers all the capabilities of a non-WebGL Map, and brings much more to the table.
+Moving forward, our focus solely lies with the hardware-accelerated RIAMap.
+It offers all the capabilities of a non-hardware-accelerated Map, and brings much more to the table.

-This document announces our plans for phasing out the non-WebGL map, and explains how you can easily modify your application to use the WebGL map.
+This document explains how we are phasing out the non-hardware-accelerated map, and how you can easily modify your application to use the RIAMap.

-You can switch to WebGLMap by changing the constructor call of your Map.
-Replace
+You can switch to RIAMap by changing the constructor call of your Map.

 import {Map} from "@luciad/ria/view/Map.js";